steffenskov/StrongTypedId/README.md

 - `StrongTypedGuid` a further specialization of `StrongTypedId`.
   - Adds the static `New()` method for instantiating new ids with random values as well as the static `Empty` property.

+Finally you can recognize a `StrongTyped` value by calling the extension method `IsStrongTypedValue()`.
+All strong typed values furthermore implements both `IStrongTypedValue<TPrimitiveValue>` as well as `IStrongTypedValue` (The latter being strictly a marker interface).

 # Compatibility

 ## Dapper.DDD.Repository